 In certain areas IUD has pre-established distance clinical sites that may be available for use.
 In order to identify students in these locations, distance applicants must fill out the Clinical Site Preference Form and submit it with their application.
 This will assist in the process for securing a clinical site.
-For applicants outside of areas with pre-approved sites, once it has been determined there are no pre-approved clinical site in their area, it is up to the applicant to make initial contact with potential clinical site in those areas self-discipline.
-Our distance and local students are monitored closely and receive the same education.
+For applicants outside of areas with pre-approved sites, once it has been determined there are no pre-approved clinical site in their area, it is up to the applicant to make initial contact with potential clinical site in those areas

+The One Year General Sonography Program requires good time management skills and strong self-discipline.
+Our distance and resident students are monitored closely and receive the same education.
 References from past and present students will be provided upon request.
 If you are interested in the distance option, please contact the school to start the approval process.